R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 ![**sudoreplay** output](src/img07.png "Check the TSID for the 'apt update' command")

 First of all, point out that the list of recorded **sudo** commands has indeed logged its two latest activities.
-Next, read the `TSID` from the `apt update` entry, `XXXXXX` (§), and replay the activity just as it was printed in the terminal!
+Next, read the `TSID` from the `apt update` entry, `00000I` (§), and replay the activity just as it was printed in the terminal!
-> sudo sudeoreplay -d /var/log/sudo XXXXXX (§)
+> sudo sudeoreplay -d /var/log/sudo 00000I (§)
 - You can pause the action by pressing the space bar; any key to resume.
-- Convince the evaluator that you are watching a recording, ***not reenacting*** `apt update`, by printing the contents of that particular "movie" with `sudo ls /var/log/sudo/xx/xx/xx/` and `sudo cat /var/log/sudo/xx/xx/xx/ttyout`.
+- Convince the evaluator that you are watching a recording, ***not reenacting*** `apt update`, by printing the contents of that particular "movie" with `sudo ls /var/log/sudo/00/00/0I/` and `sudo cat /var/log/sudo/00/00/0I/ttyout`.
 A more persuasive case can be made with the command `sudo date`.
 Its replay will output the ***stored*** date and time.
+And an ***even more*** jaw-dropping demonstration can be made by typing into a text file, `sudo vi test.txt` (§)(†) and replaying that movie.
+In this case, the user's input is stored in `ttyin`.

 #### B.5.f UFW